jasongrimes/jekyll-chapterbook/README.md

 remote_theme: jasongrimes/jekyll-chapterbook
 ```

-### Deploy locally with Jekyll serve

-This theme can be run locally using Ruby.
+This theme can be [run locally using `jekyll serve`](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll),
-See the GitHub documentation about [testing your GitHub Pages site locally with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).
+like any other GitHub pages site.

 ## File organization